 I didn’t realize just how much I missed hiking these past few months until my husband and I completed our first hike since I got pregnant.
 We chose the Cerro San Luis Trail (Madonna Mountain), which is where he proposed to me.
 While there are a few steeper sections, overall this hike has a good gradual climb that we thought would be a great place to start.
 Here are some tips and things to consider when hiking while pregnant.

 I state this first, because it’s so important.
-I’ve been hiking for about the past 10 years of my life.
+I’ve been consistently hiking for about the past 10 years.
 My body is very used to hiking.
 Even so, I checked with my doctor and she cleared it.
 She said it was a wonderful way to get some exercise while pregnant.
 Everyone’s activity level is so different pre-pregnancy that it is so important to clear any exercise plan with your doctor first.

 LISTEN TO YOUR BODY